klesh/emmo-model/README.md

 ## Model
-em.define will return a Model constructor, which can be use to instantiate new instance, and run validation.
+em.define will return a Model constructor, which can be use to instantiate new instance, run validation and save to database.
 ```js
 var User = em.define('User', { ... });
 var user = new User({ nick: 'Klesh', roleId: 2 });